girlscript/winter-of-contributing/Web_Development/FrontEnd/Colors-In-CSS_by_RB/Playing with Colors.md

  ![](images/Screenshot%202021-09-30%20151136.jpg " Picture")

   An example of online free html color picker (PC.
-To the w3school website)
+To the w3school website) [Reference link]()

    ![](images/Screenshot%202021-09-30%20152738.jpg " Picture")

   An example of color selector interface of a graphical desig software (PC.
-To Paletton)
+To Paletton) [Reference link](https://developer.mozilla.org/en-US/docs/Web/HTML/Applying_color)

  Making the right choices when selecting colors when designing a website can be a tricky process, especially if you aren't well-grounded in art, design, or at least basic color theory.
 The wrong color choice can render your site unattractive, or even worse, leave the content unreadable due to problems with contrast or conflicting colors.
 Worse still, if using the wrong colors can result in your content being outright unusable by people with certain vision ability problems, particularly color blindness (they tend to be sensitive about red and green colorings many times).
 Therefore, it is necessary to keep this point in mind while selecting colors for one’s website.